 AudioEducator explained that while training is a key part of ensuring high performance on the part of medical billing and coding workers, there are a number of obstacles including personal errors, an overwhelming workload and high employee turnover that can hinder these professionals’ productivity.
 Since billing and coding demands are constantly evolving, it’s important that health care facilities are able to keep up by training professionals in a timely manner.
 Fortunately, e-learning is a highly time-effective way of transferring knowledge to medical workers.
 Not only is online instruction ultra flexible, it fuses different learning styles and allows users to take in information at their own pace and however or wherever they are most comfortable.

-Dr. Joaquin Blaya, founder of eHealth Systems, research fellow at Harvard Medical School and consultant for Boston-based Partners In Health, reported on this topic in GlobalPost, explaining that the high cost of training has proved to be a major challenge for the health care community.
+Dr. Joaquin Blaya, the founder of eHealth Systems, research fellow at Harvard Medical School and consultant for Boston-based Partners In Health, reported on this topic in GlobalPost, explaining that the high cost of training has proved to be a major challenge for the health care community.
 He emphasized that the best way to address the lack of educational opportunities for health care professionals is e-learning.
-According to CommLab India, many hospitals and clinics all over the world are already taking advantage of online learning technologies.
-The source noted that the Midwest Center for Life-Long-Learning in Public Health in association with University of Minnesota, for example, has already developed nearly 33,510 hours of online education courses for public health workers.
+According to Grand Genesis Health medical and surgical clinic, many hospitals and clinics all over the world are already taking advantage of online learning technologies.
+The source noted that the Midwest Center for Life-Long-Learning in Public Health in association with the University of Minnesota, for example, has already developed nearly 33,510 hours of online education courses for public health workers.

 SkyPrep Inc. provides integrated corporate e-learning solutions to help top companies facilitate online training and knowledge sharing in their organizations.